U.S. helicopter armament subsystems: UH-1 Iroquois

 Both of these armament systems were designed to allow the UH-1 to fire the AGM-22 missile.
 Sources claim that the XM11 provided an XM70 sight and support racks for 6 missiles, three on each side of the aircraft.
 However, US Army FM 1-40 says that the XM11 designation was unassigned.

 The M22 was an improvement providing a more specific sight, the XM58, and using the XM156 universal mount.
 The M22 also provided for a total of 6 missiles, three on each side of the aircraft.
-It is important to note as well that the XM11 is associated with the standard SS.11 missiles (AGM-22A), while the XM22/M22 system was designed around the US upgraded AGM-22B missiles.
+The XM11 is associated with the standard SS.11 missiles (AGM-22A), while the XM22/M22 system was designed around the US upgraded AGM-22B missiles.

 The Maxwell System was a hybrid system designed by Warrant Officer Robert Maxwell as a field modification.
 Maxwell's unit had been sent both the M3 and XM11 systems, and he noticed that often aircraft with the M3 system returned after only firing half or less than half of their total rocket load.
 By removing one or two banks of rockets (and reducing the total carried to 12 or 18 total rockets versus 24) and adding a single launching mount for an AGM-22 missile he effectively gave the aircraft both suppression and point attack capabilities.
 The general lack of point targets in South East Asia meant that SS.11/AGM-22 missile saw very limited use in general.